sardana-org/sardana/doc/source/sep/SEP6.md

 **TriggerGate controller (plug-in)**

 A custom TriggerGate controller must inherit from the TriggerGateController class.
-The controller class must define the supported domains: time and/or position.
-The dynamic configuration is accessed via the SetConfiguration and GetConfiguration methods.
+The dynamic configuration is accessed via the Synch methods.
 This configuration has the same format as the MeasurementGroup Synchronization parameter.
-The static parameters e.g. offset, sign or factor are implemented as axis parameters (see analogy to step_per_unit of the MotorController).

 TriggerGateController API (**bold** are mandatory):